DOING BUSINESS IN SPAIN IN 2021

 - Capital gains and dividends received from global subsidiaries will be fully tax exempt, provided the shares i) have been held for one year and ii) represent either 5% of the subsidiary’s share capital or more than €6 million and iii) the distributing company is not incorporated in a tax haven;

 - A Spanish holding company pays the standard rate of corporate tax on income but does not pay withholding tax on dividends and interest distributed to a non-resident shareholder;

-- Setting up a Spanish holding company is easy, provided that all shareholders are not residing in tax-haven countries and the majority of directors are tax residents in Spain;
+- Setting up a holding company in Spain is easy, provided that all shareholders are not residing in tax-haven countries and the majority of directors are tax residents in Spain;

 - Spain’s EU membership means no withholding taxes on dividend payments to other EU countries;